khuongduy354/joplin-sync-lib/sync-docs/docs/Development/Testing.md

-1. You need a WebDAV server, you can use Joplin guide here: https://joplinapp.org/help/apps/sync/webdav/ Or use this tool: https://joplinapp.org/help/apps/sync/webdav/
+1. You need a WebDAV server, you can use Joplin guide here: https://joplinapp.org/help/apps/sync/webdav/ Or use this tool: https://github.com/hacdias/webdav/, see [sample hacdias webdav config](../../../src/testing/config.yml)

 You need to configure username, password, and I recommend URL with a folder to store joplin data (for e.g `JoplinSync`) to avoid using root folder.
 For e.g: root folder: `https://your-nextcloud-server/remote.php/dav/files/username/`